mattwach/avr_pico/README.md

 My AVR libraries I've created over the years.
 Many of them have been augmented to be usable with Pi Pico as well.

+Everything is `C` based and no external frameworks are needed.

 You'll need to install `avr-gcc` yourself before using.
 Some optional tooling also needs Python3.
 Only tested on Linux but it should also work in other OSes with approprate tweaking.